isovector/certainty-by-construction/src/book/6-structures.lagda.md

 Monoid homomorphisms allow us to reify this idea that there are two ways to get to the same place, and therefore that the two ways must be equivalent.
-I like to think about homomorphisms as "preserving metaphors" --- that is to say, anything I believe to be true before the function call is also true after the function call, at least with respect to the operations on hand.
+I like to think about homomorphisms as "preserving metaphors"---that is to say, anything I believe to be true before the function call is also true after the function call, at least with respect to the operations on hand.